danian95/InstrumentWiki/instruments/AgilentAA/GraphiteFurnace.md

 # Agilent UltrAA Graphite Furnace
 Below is the procedure to work the Graphite Furnace setting of the Aligent UltrAA Instrument using Furnace Mode.

+## Furnace AA Spec
+Graphite Furnace Atomic Absorption Spectrometer suitable for trace and ultra-trace metallic elements test, covering over 60 elements.
+It is highly sensitive, with low limit of detection and less sample volume, especially suitable for testing Cd, Cr, Pb, Al, Mo, etc.Graphite Furnace analysis times are longer than those for Flame sampling, and fewer elements can be determined using GFAA.
+However, the enhanced sensitivity of GFAA, and its ability to analyze very small samples, significantly expands the capabilities of atomic absorption.
 ## Method Set Up
 1. Open the SpectrAA software.
 ![screenshot_(5).png](/chem322/figures/screenshot_(5).png)